NGPVAN/job-descriptions/software qa engineer.md

 What we're looking for
 ----------------------

-We don't expect candidates to have experience with all of this, but it is directly relevant to the role.
+We don't require candidates to have experience with all of this to begin with, but it is directly relevant to the role.

 * Familiarity with C# - this is a programming position
 * Familiarity with version control systems - preferably git